 Considering how there’s no direct transport between Xpujil and Bacalar, hiring a driver also meant I didn’t need to do an extra transfer in Chetumal.

 Being a frugal traveler, I’d originally considered finding a colectivo from Xpujil that could take me to the town of Nicolás Bravo, from where I’d try finding a taxi to both ruins.
-While perhaps a possibility, this would’ve been much more difficult to figure out and with wait times included, I may not have saved that much money anyway.
+While perhaps a possibility, this would’ve been much more difficult to figure out and I may not have saved that much money anyway.

 As Calakmul becomes more well-known, more and more travelers are including the nearest town of Xpujil in their itineraries.
 Additionally, as the beautiful lagoon of Bacalar becomes increasingly popular, many are realizing that Xpujil is a quick drive away.